opengulf/opengulf2.github.io/Aug2021ner_nltk.md

 <p>
 This project sits at the intersection of Data Mining, Digital Humanities and Natural Language Processing, particularly, Information Extraction.
 We aim at detecting the geographical Named Entities from the John G. Lorimer's Gazetteer of the Persian Gulf, Central Arabia and Oman, a canonical artifact of British imperial knowledge production about the Gulf region, including contemporary Iran, Iraq and the GCC states.
 The dataset includes more than 800 text files pertaining to each geographical location.
 View more details about the dataset <a href="https://opengulf.github.io/lorimer/" class="link">here</a>.</p>
 <p>
-Whereas a group of researchers have been annotating the Gazetteer manually and in a semi-automated way using Recogito, an NER system with higher levels of automation would enable a more in-depth and computational approach to the analysis of the data.
+Whereas a group of researchers have been annotating the Gazetteer manually and in a semi-automated way using <a href="https://recogito.pelagios.org/">Recogito</a>, an NER system with higher levels of automation would enable a more in-depth and computational approach to the analysis of the data.
 In particular, an automated NER system enables the extraction of an unprecedented amount of information in a short span of time and helps to navigate some of the limitations common for manual and semi-automated systems (continuous inter-annotation collaboration, time and labor constraints).
 Moreover, the output of the automated system, the dictionary of Named Entities from all text files allows reevaluating existing assumptions about the data, finding new patterns and answering research questions that would be considerably difficult to answer before (e.g. "How often text about location A references  location B?", "what is the connection between the text files" etc.). </p>
 <p>
 Moreover, the Gazetteer has an incomparably diverse and extensive set of geographical named entities that could be of great use for future visualization and data mining projects.
 You can also learn more about similar Data Mining projects in Humanities in this
 <a href="https://asistdl.onlinelibrary.wiley.com/doi/full/10.1002/bult.2012.1720380406" class="link">paper</a>.